 Theoretically, you can make your own instant vegetable broth powder.
 This means however that you have to dry your vegetable mix in the baking oven for a long time.
 I think this is crazy.

 To save your time and on your electricity bill, there is a better method.
 I recommend making instead a vegetable stock paste that lasts long and is as flexible as an instant powder.

 The ingredients for this homemade vegetable stock paste you can vary according to your taste.
 Just experiment a bit to get your favorite version.

 If you use less salt, the shelf life of the soup stock paste will reduce, as this is what preserves the ingredients.
 Besides of the ingredients you only need a food processor or a blender and clean jars.

 How to use it

 You can use your self-made paste in the same way you would use vegetable stock powder.
 It lasts several months in your fridge.Print

 Clean Eating Vegetable Stock Concentrate

-A healthy alternative to store-bought vegetable stock cubes
+A better alternative to store-bought stock cubes